base/base/docs/specs/governance/governor.md

 #### `hashProposalWithModule`

-Hashing function used to build a proposal id from proposal details and module address.
+Hashing function used to build a proposal ID from proposal parameters and a module address.

 ```solidity
 function hashProposalWithModule(address _module, bytes _proposalData, bytes32 _descriptionHash) external view returns (uint256);